 Everyone will at some point feel sad or “down”, but typically these

 feelings are fleeting and resolved within minutes, hours or days.
 Depression is commonplace, but that should not be mistaken for being inconsequential or non-serious.
-Most people with a depressive illness never seek treatment, but the majority, even those with the most severe cases of depression, can get better with treatment.
+Most people with a depressive illness never seek treatment, but the majority, even those with the most severe cases of it, can get better with treatment.

 Major depression are severe symptoms that interfere with your ability to work, sleep, study, eat, and enjoy life.
 An episode can occur only once in a person’s lifetime, but often, a person has several episodes within periods of their lives.